 Computer screen looks washed out or fading monitor screen

 If this issue occurs on your system, it will show you one of the following symptoms:

 - The brightness level of your display will mess up causing everything bright that makes the text difficult to read

 - Everything on the screen becomes blurry and color fades out.

 This problem occurs either due to hardware failure or software issues.
 If you have an old display, the issue might be occurring due to hardware failure.
+In addition to this, incorrect display settings in Windows 11/10 can also give the appearance of a faded screen.
 Therefore, before trying the troubleshooting methods described below in this article, we suggest you connect your display with another computer (if available).
 This will let you know whether your display is working fine or not.

 The users who are experiencing this problem can try the following solutions in order to get rid of this issue: